KDE/kwayland/README.md

 ### With CMake

 KWayland installs a CMake Config file which allows to use KWayland as imported targets.
-There is one library for Client and one for Server.
+There is one library for the Client and one for the Server.

 To find the package use for example: